Time to Start Seeds Indoors!

-The first thing that I do, as a landscape designer is think about what I want to grow and where I’m going to grow the different varieties in my yard.
+The first thing that I do, as a landscape designer in the Denver Metro area is think about what I want to grow and where I’m going to grow the different varieties in my yard.
 For example, I have sketched a plan of where I’m going to plant my different varieties of vegetables.
 This will help determine how many plants I’m going to need from my seeds.

 - Flower and vegetable seeds

 - A seed pan (or cell packs), there will be drain holes in the bottom

 - Seed starting soil mix, important as this product is “light” enough to allow for the seeds to germinate

 - Plastic wrap or plastic cover (these come with a “Seed Starting Kit” that you can locate at your local nursery supplier)

 Remember that all your materials should be clean if you used the same trays as last year (you can use a 10% Clorox and water solution to disinfect).
 Use fresh soil, not from the garden.